ZeroCyclesOnSurfaces-1

 (Example 1.7) On the Fano Surface, Incidence Divisor

-On a Fano surface \(S\), intersection of divisors gives bilinear maps \[ \mathrm{Pic}(S)\otimes_{\mathbb{Z}}\mathrm{Pic}^0(S)\rightarrow A_0(S).\quad\tag*{(A)} \] Restrict the first variable to divisors algebraically equivalent to \(0\), we can see the morphism \[ \mathrm{Pic}^0(S)\otimes_{\mathbb{Z}}\mathrm{Pic}^0(S)\xrightarrow{\varphi} A_0(S)\rightarrow\mathrm{Alb}(S) \] is a continuous bilinear map between compact tori, hence \(\mathrm{Mor}(\mathrm{Pic}^0(S),\mathrm{Alb}(S))\) is descrete, which implies that the image of \(\varphi\) lies in \(T(S)\).
+On a Fano surface \(S\) (of a cubic threefold \(X\)), intersection of divisors gives bilinear maps \[ \mathrm{Pic}(S)\otimes_{\mathbb{Z}}\mathrm{Pic}^0(S)\rightarrow A_0(S).\quad\tag*{(A)} \] Restrict the first variable to divisors algebraically equivalent to \(0\), we can see the morphism \[ \mathrm{Pic}^0(S)\otimes_{\mathbb{Z}}\mathrm{Pic}^0(S)\xrightarrow{\varphi} A_0(S)\rightarrow\mathrm{Alb}(S) \] is a continuous bilinear map between compact tori, hence \(\mathrm{Mor}(\mathrm{Pic}^0(S),\mathrm{Alb}(S))\) is descrete, which implies that the image of \(\varphi\) lies in \(T(S)\).

 Claim Both the morphism (A) and \[ \mathrm{Pic}^0(S)\otimes_{\mathbb{Z}}\mathrm{Pic}^0(S)\rightarrow T(S)\quad\tag*{(B)} \] are surjective.